Call Jane: Production

 The script originally appeared on the 2017 Black List, where it received seven votes.
 Coincidentally, another script based on the same story, titled This is Jane by Daniel Loflin, was also featured on the same Black List, with nine votes.

 It was announced in October 2020 that Elizabeth Banks, Sigourney Weaver, Kate Mara and Rupert Friend had been cast to star in the film.
 Elisabeth Moss and Susan Sarandon had been initially cast as Joy and Virginia respectively, but both had to exit due to scheduling conflicts.
-Filming began in Hartford, Connecticut in May 2021, with Wunmi Mosaku joining the cast.
-In May 2021, Chris Messina, Cory Michael Smith, Aida Turturro, Grace Edwards and Bianca D'Ambrosio joined the cast of the film, with Friend no longer attached.
+In May 2021, Chris Messina, Cory Michael Smith, Aida Turturro, Wunmi Mosaku, Grace Edwards, and Bianca D'Ambrosio joined the cast of the film, with Friend no longer attached.

+The film was shot in West Hartford, Connecticut from May and June 2021, during the COVID-19 pandemic.

 Release

 It premiered at the 2022 Sundance Film Festival on January 21, 2022.
 On February 4, 2022, Roadside Attractions acquired the film's distribution rights, with plans to release it theatrically in the fall.
 It was released on October 28, 2022.

 The film was released for VOD on December 6, 2022, followed by a Blu-ray and DVD release on December 13, 2022.

+The film’s European premiere was as an official Competition selection at the 72nd Berlin International Film Festival on February 13, 2022 and nominated for the Golden Bear.
+It subsequently played at a number of important international film festivals, including the BFI London Film Festival (October 14, 2022).

 The film partnered with Planned Parenthood and the Abortion Care Network to screen at dozens of American clinics.
 In a statement by Nagy, the director hoped that screenings would serve as an opportunity to increase awareness around direct abortion care services in the months following the overturning of Roe v.
 Wade.